ucrparlay/FAST-BCC/README.md

 --------
 We also provide scripts on downloading the graphs and benchmarking FAST-BCC and Hopcroft-Tarjan.
 Please refer to the ```scripts/``` folder.
 Simply run:
 ```
-./download_dataset.sh # this script downloads the dataset info data/
+./download_dataset.sh # this script downloads the dataset into data/
 ./run_fastbcc.sh # this script runs FAST-BCC
 ./run_fastbcc_sequential.sh # this script runs FAST-BCC in sequential
 ./run_hopcroft_tarjan.sh # this script runs Hopcroft-Tarjan